kahlow/YTC-Dev-PreCourse/Conditions/conditionals.md

     2

-We used a conditional statement based on the variable ‘WeShould’ to change the value of ‘a.’
+We used a conditional statement based on the variable ‘weShould’ to change the value of `a`.
 Whoa.
 Now we’re cooking!

 Let’s complicate conditional statements since you’re so smart.
 There are negative conditions too.
 Let’s check that same program out again.

-    WeShould = True
+    weShould = True
     a = 0

-    if WeShould = True then
+    if weShould == True then
         a = 2
     else
         a = 3